dxhowardjack/windows-stick-drift-gamepad-deadzone-dll/README.md

 (be aware 32 bit is in Windows\SysWOW64 folder, and 64 bit is in Windows\System32.)

 ****
-to change deadzone range, you can use tool like 'HxD' to edit my patched file
+to change deadzone range, you can use tool like 'HxD' to edit my patched dll
 32 bit:
 offset 000234EE 0x68
 offset 000234F2 0x98